Physics-50/Module-2/docs/week1.md

 <!-- A diffraction grating is essentially just an array of slits placed right next to each other, with a very small slit distance $$d$$ between each (on the order of one slit per micron).
 Each neighboring pair of slits can be thought of as a double slit. -->Based on the pre-lab reading (you might want to look back to Eq.
 1) what do you think will happen to the location of the interference maxima (antinodes) when the spacing between slits becomes very small?

-Slide the (mounted) diffraction grating along the rail so it is very close to the screen; turn on the laser.
+Slide the diffraction grating (in its mount!) along the rail so it is very close to the screen; turn on the laser.
 You should see three or more dots on the screen.
 Slowly pull the grating away from the screen until the three dots take up most of the screen.
 Do not pull the grating back too far, as we want to be sure that the diffracted spots are hitting the screen and not flying across the room (we need to mitigate the risk of a laser beam striking an eye of a fellow lab-mate!).

 You need not take any quantitative measurements yet; simply note qualitative observations.